jonkeren/Exiftool-Commands/README.md

 ### Exiftool find and list all photos Without any date EXIF tag:
 `exiftool -p "$directory/$filename" -r -if "(not $datetimeoriginal or $createdate)" .`

+### Exiftool REPAIR images metadata (reads all data, and writes it back - without makernotes.
+This fixes most common issues:
+`exiftool -overwrite_original -all= -tagsfromfile @ -all:all -unsafe -icc_profile -ExifVersion=0232 -makernotes= .`

 ### Exiftool remove all makernotes:
 `exiftool -overwrite_original -makernotes:all= .`